 Honest people are not loved

-As a Christian, you will feel love and you will be accepted, and you will be surrounded by people who love you but not if you are honest.
+As a church goer, you will feel love and you will be accepted, and you will be surrounded by people who love you but not if you are honest.
 An honest person is not someone who will be loved.
 To be loved you must be either dishonest or secretive.
 You must hide in your own truth (whatever that is).
-I know this sounds confusing so let’s unpack it from a Christian perspective.
+I know this sounds confusing so let’s unpack it from a Religious perspective.
 First the basics.

 - Everyone on Earth is a sinner